 The Fast Fill comes in a good looking, bright shell, with white, green, and blue plastic.
 Two Xshot stickers sit on the translucent green reservoir.
 While the Fast Fill isn’t the same plastic feel as other soakers, the construction feels solid.
 The handle and pump grip have enough texture to not slip during use.

 The back of the blaster features a large door, with an orange button you manipulate to flip the door open.
 Dunk the blaster in water (or fill via other means), snap the lid shut, and blast!
 After you run out of water, do it again as needed.
+As advertised, it was fast to fill, and the “one second” claims seem to be accurate.

 As for range claims, the Fast Fill can exceed the stated 34’/10m ranges by a bit.
 The stream, while short in duration, is fairly strong and stays together long enough to hit those long ranges.
 Of course, if you’re purposefully trying to soak someone from as far away as possible, your aim will probably be off a bit.